vladimir-kopaliani/message-example/README.md

 }
 ```

-3. On sepate tab paste and launch:
+3. On separate tab paste and launch:

 ```graphql
 subscription {